fmaussion/salem/README.rst

     :target: https://zenodo.org/badge/latestdoi/42607422

 Salem is a `cat`_.
-Salem is also a small library to do some geoscientific data processing and plotting.
+Salem is also a small library to do geoscientific data processing and plotting.
 It extends `xarray`_ to add geolocalised subsetting, masking, and plotting operations to xarray's `DataArray`_ and `DataSet`_ structures.